 South Dakota expands Medicaid; tells hippies to smoke dope elsewhere

 In a rebuke to the South Dakota GOP, voters backed Constitutional Amendment D, which would expand Medicaid access for individuals and families making less than 138% of the federal poverty line.
-Passing 56-44, the amendment backed by Indian tribes, health advocacy organizations and even some business groups is intended to save rural hospitals who could benefit from the increased funding.
-Conservative starlet, also reelected on 7 November, Gov. Kristi Noem opposed Medicaid expansion which would cost the state an estimated $80 million per year.
+Passing 56-44, the amendment backed by Indian tribes, health advocacy organizations, and even some business groups is intended to save rural hospitals that could benefit from the increased funding.
+Conservative starlet also reelected on 7 November, Gov. Kristi Noem opposed Medicaid expansion which would cost the state an estimated $80 million per year.
 However, she has promised to implement the results.
 For perspective, the federal government has spent approximately $100 billion on the war in Ukraine since January and according to estimates by Joseph Jordan, perhaps spent trillions on Israel over decades.

 But Republican State Rep. and Majority Whip Tim Godwin doesn’t see it that way, arguing: